MIBismuth/diseqc-audio/README.md

 Simple python script to send commands to a DiSEqC Motor via audio output.
 This was designed to control a Sattelite Positioner with a Raspberry Pi.

+## Prerequisites

+Before running the script, make sure you have the following installed:

+- Python 3
+- `wave` module (usually included in Python standard library)
+- `subprocess` module (usually included in Python standard library)
+- `play` command-line tool for playing audio files (you can install it using a package manager like `apt`)

+Additionaly, you will have to build a Bias Tee circuit and connect it to the jack out of your computer/RaspberryPi.

+## Usage

+1. Connect the Bias Tee circuit to the jack audio output of your machine and to the coaxial cable of the Sattelite Positioner.

+1. Run the script by executing the following command in your terminal:

+    ```bash
+    python script_name.py
+    ```

+2. Enter the desired angle when prompted.

+3. The script will generate a wave file named `binary_wave.wav` and play it using the `play` command.

 ## DiSEqC Protocol

 "The DiSEqC system is a communication bus between satellite receivers and